clifford269/FrutigerFX/README.md

 # FrutigerFX
-Aims to fully build the Windows/Frutiger Aero coolness into the Mozilla Firefox ESR Releases (Currently, 115) interface, and make computing fun once again.
+Aims to fully build the Skeuomorphic/Frutiger Aero beauty into the Mozilla Firefox ESR Releases (Currently, 115) interface, and make computing **productive** and **fun**, once again.

 **Disclaimer**:

-            1. This theme was built to look best with the Windows 7 Aero user interface.
+ This theme was built to look best with the Windows 7 Aero user interface.

-            2. You might encounter bugs/issues.
+ Windows 10 builds might be get **tested** for accuracy in the future, though.

-               You are encouraged to discover them and they might get corrected with time.
+**Installation**:

 ->Put the defaults folder and config.js file in C:\Program Files\Mozilla Firefox

 ->And the chrome folder in %appdata%\Mozilla\Firefox\Profiles\(Your default Firefox profile)